-- (1) the site named in the RECEIVER ANTENNA LOCATION (RAL) field is an area for which coordinates cannot be applied, e.g., Chicago District; or, - (2) if non geographical data are used, e.g., AIRCRAFT. - c.
+(1) the site named in the RECEIVER ANTENNA LOCATION (RAL) field is an area for which coordinates cannot be applied, e.g., Chicago District; or, c.
 For a station aboard a Geostationary satellite, insert the longitudinal position of the satellite in degrees (3 characters) and minutes (2 characters) East or West longitude.
 In this case always enter 00 in the seconds portion of this field.
-Use leading zeros as required. - d.
-For a station aboard a Non-geostationary satellite, or a Deep Space vehicle, leave this field blank. - e.
-Insert E for East or W for West longitude in the last space as applicable. - f.
-For assignments where the transmitter and receiver equipment is not collocated then enter the RLG of the receiving antenna; otherwise, enter the same coordinates contained in XLG.
+Use leading zeros as required.